 (3) Where a reference or a request is made under subsection (1) or a report is requested under subsection (2) a community corrections officer shall, as soon as is practicable, make a report to the judicial officer and, at the discretion of the judicial officer, copies may be made available to the prosecution or to the accused or his solicitor or counsel.

-(4) Where a community corrections officer makes a report that an accused is suitable to be subject to a home detention condition, the officer shall annex to the report and provide to the accused or his solicitor or counsel, a list of those conditions in rules made under section 50L that may be applied to the accused by the CEO (Justice) while the accused is subject to the home detention condition.
+(4) Where a community corrections officer makes a report that an accused is suitable to be subject to a home detention condition, the officer shall annex to the report and provide to the accused or his solicitor or counsel, a list of those conditions in rules made under section 50L that may be applied to the accused by the CEO (corrections) while the accused is subject to the home detention condition.

 [Section 24A inserted by No. 61 of 1990 s.
 7; amended by No. 31 of 1993 s.
 9; No. 84 of 2004 s.
-11 and 82.]
+11 and 82; No. 65 of 2006 s.
+53.]

 25. Protection of accused as to information given for bail purposes